mathgladiator/adama-lang/docs/docs/language-tour.md

 Here is a brief overview of the Adama working environment:

-- Connect (via a client) Adama Document Store with a persisent connection.
+- Connect (via a client) Adama Document Store with a persistent connection.
 - The store will then send to you a private version of the document.
 - This private version is tailored for you based on directives from the Adama code provided to the store (e.g., the **private** modifier sets the **sore** variable as private in the above example).